CreativeInquiry/terrapattern-website/content/references_bibliography.md

 ### Technical Bibliography

 *The following research projects and open-source codebases are specifically concerned with the application of 'deep-learning' techniques to satellite imagery.
-Several of these projects employ OpenStreetMap labels as training data, as we do.*
+Several of these projects also employ OpenStreetMap labels as training data, as we do.*

 [Learning to Detect Roads in High-Resolution Aerial Images](http://www.cs.toronto.edu/~fritz/absps/road_detection.pdf) by Volodymyr Mnih and Geoffrey E. Hinton (2010), a seminal paper in the application of machine learning to the problem of making assertions about satellite imagery.